 WHPS facilitate free monthly tours of the Drop Redoubt for people wishing to see the fort and learn a bit about its history and features from our own knowledgeable guides.

 These must be pre-booked directly through email@example.com

 Dates Third Sunday of every month April – September.
-Please check the calendar for availability as sometimes these may conflict with our events (particularly in May and September) and may not therefore be available some months but our calendar page will be updated regularly.
+Please check the calendar for availability as sometimes these may conflict with our events (particularly in July and September) and may not therefore be available some months but our calendar page will be updated regularly.

-Times The tours start at 1100 and 1400 and usually last for approximately 3 hours although you can choose to leave earlier if you wish.
+Times The tours start at 1100 and 1400 and usually last for approximately 2.5 to 3 hours although you can choose to leave earlier if you wish.
 A volunteer will escort you back to the entrance door on request as the external door has to remain locked whilst on site for security reasons.

 Cost WHPS do not charge for these tours although if you enjoy the tour and the information provided we would welcome a donation towards the work of the Society.
-All money raised goes back into the fort as none of our committee or volunteers take any type of financial reward for their work.
+All money raised goes directly back into our work as none of our committee or volunteers take any type of financial reward for their time.

-Availability Tours are restricted to a maximum of 25 visitors per tour for safety and comfort reasons and must be booked in advance.
+Availability Tours are currently restricted to a maximum of 15 visitors per tour for safety and comfort reasons and must be booked in advance.
 Unbooked visitors may be refused access if tours are full.

-Location Meet by the engineer’s tunnel just to the left past the cattle grid on Drop Redoubt, Dover (CT17 9DZ).
+Location Meet by the engineer’s tunnel just to the left past the cattle grid on Drop Redoubt, Dover (CT17 9DY).
 Limited parking is available on Drop Redoubt road or nearby St Martins Battery car park (all free and approx. 5 mins walk away).